 - Employee benefit plan services

 - Selection of other advisors

 - Publications of periodicals or newsletters

-Nearly 250 of Captrust’s advisors are also separately licensed as broker-dealers, meaning they can buy and sell investments for clients outside of any advisory relationship and earn commissions.
+Over 270 of Captrust’s advisors are also separately licensed as broker-dealers, meaning they can buy and sell investments for clients outside of any advisory relationship and earn commissions.
 The firm’s affiliated broker-dealer is CapFinancial Securities.
-More than 100 advisors can also sell insurance products, such as life insurance and variable annuities.
+Additionally, over 140 advisors can also sell insurance products, such as life insurance and variable annuities.

 How Captrust invests your money